jeffzhkw/AP-CS-Classwork/Project2/readme.md

 ========================================

 *This project is aimed to simulate a route cipher encryption using object oriented method.
-*It is an updated version of project1 since I self learned how to construct a interface with users using awt package.
+*It is an updated version of project1 since I and learned how to construct a interface with users using awt package.